-When a lot that is subject to a reservation in title (e.g. a road or railway reservation), is subdivided or the registered owner wishes to purchase the reservation, the reservation must be dealt with in accordance with Department of Resources policy Public Purpose Reservations SLM/2013/480.
+When a lot that is subject to a reservation in title (e.g. a road or railway reservation), is subdivided or the registered owner wishes to purchase the reservation, the reservation must be dealt with in accordance with the Department's policy Public Purpose Reservations SLM/2013/480.
 In general terms the policy requires one of the following: